aozturk/AMS/README.md

 In a data system based on AMS, any module may be introduced into or removed from the system at any time without inhibiting the ability of any other module to continue sending and receiving messages.
 The system’s modules have no inter-dependency to become or stay operational.

+By publish–subscribe pattern used in AMS, senders of messages called publishers do not program the messages to be sent directly to specific receivers.
+Instead, published messages are characterized into classes, without knowledge of subscribers.
+Similarly, subscribers express interest in one or more classes, and only receive messages that are of interest, without knowledge of publishers.

 ##### Fault-tolerant
 AMS-based systems are highly robust, lacking any single point of failure and tolerant